Empowering People, Launching lives

 When routines can become an issue

 Everyone has routines, such as sitting in the same place on the commute or eating a certain brand of crisps.
 For people without autism, if these routines are altered, they adjust.
-For some individuals with autism, a change in routine, however small, could lead to anxiety.
+For some people with autism, a change in routine, however small, could lead to anxiety.
 As such, strict routines could cause issues if an individual is being supported by someone who is not aware of their exact habits, or if their environment changes such as their regular café being closed.

 What to do if routines are becoming a problem